I was lucky enough to be in Los Angeles when Robin Williams was being discovered.

 As David Letterman – a comedy club denizen at the time – later admitted, none of his colleagues had ever quite seen that before.
 It was part of the detonation of Robin Williams to take possession of the entire club, not just the stage.

-I interviewed him a couple of times, once as a TV columnist a year later and once before the release of “Dead Poets Society.”
+I interviewed him a couple of times, once as a TV columnist a couple of years later and once before the release of “Dead Poets Society.”

 It was during that interview you could almost see the silent plea in his eyes that you not ask him a question that would force him into “full goose bozo” mode.

 He could always do that – always.
-And whoever else was in the room would always double up with laughter.
+And whoever else was in the wrong would always double up with laughter.